November 26, 2018

 OBS is among the few business schools in the United States to include essential business law courses in its curriculum.
 Several law schools such as Harvard University, Stanford University and Columbia University already offer joint JD/MBA program in partnership with the business school counterparts.

 "Legal education cannot be viewed in isolation anymore because law impacts and influences our everyday lives.
-It is important that our students, even as they are being trained and nurtured to become world business leaders, are made aware of how law plays important role in their business decisions, added Chatterjee."
+It is important that our students, even as they are being trained and nurtured to become world business leaders, are made aware of how law plays important role in their business decisions, added Zhang."